What Happens If you Don’t Save for Retirement

 When you don’t save for retirement, your choices become more and more limited as you age.

-If you don’t own your home outright (meaning any mortgage debt) and can’t make the payments, then you lose the choices of where you want to live during retirement.
+If you don’t own your home outright (meaning any mortgage debt) and can’t make the payments, then you lose the choice of where you want to live during retirement.
 This is something too many aging couples must sacrifice the home where they raised their children.

 If you can’t pay for the things that you need, you run out of choices.
 You can try and rack up credit card debt, but that money line will quickly dry up as your credit declines.